 Cape Inubo and its lighthouse provide panoramic views of the land and sea

-Cape Inubo is located on the north end of Kujukuri Beach in Choshi, jutting out from the peninsula to offer sweeping views of the Pacific.
+Cape Inubo is located on the north end of the Boso Peninsula , and offers sweeping views of the Pacific.
 Waves crash upon the reef coastline below with its many marine caves.

 Inubo means "cape where a dog barks," from a legend that an abandoned dog howled for seven days before turning to stone

-The Inubosaki Lighthouse was designed by British engineer Henry Brunton.
-Built in 1874, the site is a Registered Tangible Cultural Property of Japan
+The Inubosaki Lighthouse was designed by British engineer Richard Henry Brunton.
+Built in 1874, the site is a National Important Cultural Property of Japan

 The lighthouse is easily accessible by public transport.

-From Tokyo station, take the JR Sobu line (limited express) to Choshi station, and switch to the Choshi Electric Railway Line to Inubo Station, or take a 20-minute bus ride from Choshi Station.
+From Tokyo station, take the JR Sobu Line to Choshi station, and switch to the Choshi Electric Railway Line to Inubo Station, or take a 20-minute bus ride from Choshi Station.

 The main attraction at Cape Inubo is the Inubosaki Lighthouse.
 This 140-year-old structure offers a spectacular view of the ocean and surrounding scenery.

 There are paths that go up and down the cape and one that goes right up to the coastline.
-At the foot of the cliffs is a Buddhist temple with vivid colors that resembles temples in Southeast Asia.
+At the rear of the cape is a Buddhist temple with vivid colors that resembles temples in Southeast Asia.